sentubiswas013/Javascript/css/images/question-02.md

    }
    ```

-Here are the answers to the next set of JavaScript questions:

 ### 86. **What is a pure function in JavaScript?
 Can you give an example?**

 A **pure function** is a function that: